 Ghent is more affordable

 Lastly, because Ghent is not nearly as popular as Bruges, it will be easier on the wallet.
-Hotels and restaurants are slightly cheaper in Ghent than Bruges.
+Hotels and restaurants are slightly cheaper in Ghent than in Bruges.

 Book your tours in Ghent!